On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Numerical Study of Rarefaction and Relationship to the Toda Lattice

 The first author was supported by the German Research Foundation, CRC 701.
 The second author was supported by a combination of an IBM Junior Faculty Development Award through the University of North Carolina, NSF Grant 1312874, plus Guest Lectureships through Universit\"at Bielefeld Summer 2012 and Karlsruhe Institute of Technology in Summer 2013.

 Thanks especially to Gideon Simpson for many helpful conversations about this topic and for allowing us to modify his code to create the pictures seen here.
 The authors also wish to thank Jianfeng Lu, Hiro Oh and Jonathan Mattingly for interesting discussions, but particularly Mattingly for suggesting the flux computation displayed in Section \ref{sec:flux}.
-In addition, the authors thank the anonymous referee for pointing out many places the exposition could be improved or clarified and in particular for such a careful reading of the article.
+In addition, the authors thank the anonymous referees for pointing out many places the exposition could be improved or clarified and in particular for such a careful reading of the article.
+Also, for pointing out the connection to the Toda Lattice, which proved invaluable.